 Senior leaders have a responsibility to support and champion the health and wellbeing of staff at board level.
-Our health and wellbeing board role descriptor details the key responsibilities for senior leaders.
+The section below details the key responsibilities for senior leaders.

 As a senior leader you will be expected to understand the impact of staff wellbeing on staff outcomes and patient care, speaking with confidence and commitment about the evidence.
 You will:

 - support and champion the importance of the health and wellbeing of the NHS workforce

 - be credible, authentic and lead by example to demonstrate your involvement in and practice of wellbeing in the workplace

 - ensure the health and wellbeing of the workforce is considered at the outset of all board discussions or equivalent meetings

 - use and share your knowledge to articulate how staff health and wellbeing is important to deliver broader organisational goals, including improving staff engagement and financial savings

 - be willing to challenge other board/senior members and colleagues to ensure the wellbeing of staff remains a core consideration at all times.

 - Engage, listen and support wellbeing conversations, actively seeking opportunities to provide key wellbeing messages both internally and externally.